Glas Isar

 The Glas Isar is a small two door four seater car produced by Hans Glas GmbH at their Dingolfing plant.
 The car was first presented as the Goggomobil T600 in September 1957 at the Frankfurt Motor Show, with volume production starting in August 1958.

 Initially Glas described it simply as a "big Goggomobil", but in autumn 1959 it was rebranded as the Glas Isar.
 At the same time a kombi (estate car) version joined the range.
 A minor facelift occurred in August 1960 and the Isar continued in production until the end of Summer 1965.

-The car is named after the Isar river which comes from the Alps, flows through the Bavarian capital Munich and eventually empties itself after a journey of almost 300 kilometres near Deggendorf, where Glas has its headquarters, into the Danube.
+The car is named after the Isar river which comes from the Alps, flows through the Bavarian capital Munich and eventually empties itself after a journey of almost 300 kilometres near Deggendorf, where Glas had its headquarters, into the Danube.

 Origins

-The car that appeared at the 1957 Frankfurt Motor Show was a prototype which in the event differed significantly from the car that entered production the next year, in that it used front wheel drive.
-In most other respects, notably regarding the two cylinder boxer engine and the overall shape of the car, only minor stylistic changes differentiated the cars that went into production in 1958 from the 1957 prototypes.
+The car that appeared at the 1957 Frankfurt Motor Show was a prototype which in the event differed significantly from the car that entered production the next year, in that it used front-wheel drive.
+In most other respects, notably regarding the two-cylinder, boxer engine and the overall shape of the car, only minor stylistic changes differentiated the cars that went into production in 1958 from the 1957 prototypes.

-The front wheel drive prototype was unstable, however, because of the way the engine was set far ahead of the front axle, and high above the front-wheel drive power train, in what was a relatively light weight car.
+The front wheel drive prototype was unstable, however, as the engine was mounted far ahead of the front axle, high above the front-wheel drive power train, in what was a relatively light weight car.
 Setting the engine further back in relation to the front wheels would have involved a level of re-engineering for which neither time nor money were available.
 The decision was therefore taken to switch to a rear wheel drive configuration.
 The late decision led to issues with the gear box, however, which could not be redesigned at this stage and was simply switched round to allow for the fact that the drive shaft pointed in the opposite direction to that previously envisaged.
-For the driver, this gave rise to a back to front gear change, with first and third speed gear level positions nearer the driver and second and fourth positions facing the front of the car.
+For the driver, this gave rise to a back to front gear change, with first and third speed gear level positions towards the rear and second and fourth positions facing the front of the car.

-The late switch to rear wheel drive threatened to reduce luggage space while freeing up space under the bonnet/hood above the low profile boxer engines, and the manufacturer took the opportunity to reposition the spare wheel to a location under the bonnet/hoot in a cradle above the engine.
+The late switch to rear-wheel drive threatened to reduce luggage space, while there was ample space between the bonnet and the low profile boxer engine.
+Glas took advantage of this by repositioning the spare wheel beneath the bonnet, in a cradle above the engine.